ddieruf/dotnet-pipelines/README.md

 #### Task Scripts

 These scripts are referenced within the calling pipeline script.
 Most of these scripts use environment variables to "communicate" back to the pipeline script upon successfully completing or erroring out.
 The intention is for these scripts to live outside any one application's pipeline.
 They are self-sufficient in that they will install needed dependencies and require/check for needed environment variables.
 In the case of a task needing to connect to another platform (Artifactory, Sonar, etc) the script will verify access before running.

+##### About Each Task
+- [generate-version](https://github.com/ddieruf/dotnet-pipelines/tree/master/scripts/tasks/generate-version) - Incrament the build version
+- [scan-code-quality](https://github.com/ddieruf/dotnet-pipelines/tree/master/scripts/tasks/scan-code-quality) - Using SonarQube, scan and pass/fail the code quality
+- [build-and-upload](https://github.com/ddieruf/dotnet-pipelines/tree/master/scripts/tasks/build-and-upload) - Run dotnet publish on each project, archive[zip] the result and upload to Artifactory repo
+- [unit-test](https://github.com/ddieruf/dotnet-pipelines/tree/master/scripts/tasks/unit-test) - Run unit tests on the app.
+(Follow the link to learn more about how a unit test is defined)
+- [integration-test](https://github.com/ddieruf/dotnet-pipelines/tree/master/scripts/tasks/integration-test) - Run integration tests on the app.
+(Follow the link to learn more about how an integration test is defined)
+- [push-to-cf](https://github.com/ddieruf/dotnet-pipelines/tree/master/scripts/tasks/push-to-cf) - Push the tested app to a given org/space in Cloud Foundry
+- [smoke-test](https://github.com/ddieruf/dotnet-pipelines/tree/master/scripts/tasks/smoke-test) - With the app available via HTTP, run smoke tests.
+(Follow the link to learn more about how a smoke test is defined)
+- [load-test](https://github.com/ddieruf/dotnet-pipelines/tree/master/scripts/tasks/load-test) - With the app available via HTTP, using Artillery, run load tests

 ## Deployment